-- 1.1) The LCCoC Executive Committee shall be comprised of eight nine up to 14 11 voting members to act on the LCCoC's behalf. - 1.2) LCCoC Executive Committee members will not be compensated for their services.1.3) The LCCoC Executive Committee will follow the Brown Act and Robert's Rules of Order. - 1.4) Quorum will consist of 51% of the Executive Committee. - 1.5) At Executive Committee meetings, business items may be decided by arriving at a consensus.
+- 1.1) The LCCoC Executive Committee shall be comprised of up to 11 voting members to act on the LCCoC's behalf. - 1.2) LCCoC Executive Committee members will not be compensated for their services.
+Excluding the Lived Experience Member/s. - 1.3) The LCCoC Executive Committee will follow the California Brown Act California Code §54950 and Robert's Rules of Order. - 1.4) Quorum will consist of 51% of the Executive Committee. - 1.5) At Executive Committee meetings, business items may be decided by arriving at a consensus.
 The Secretary and Collaborative Applicant Representative, also known as the Administrative Entity, are non-voting members.
-When a vote is necessary, all votes will be by voice, hand, or ballot, at the will of the majority in attendance.
+When a vote is - necessary, all votes will be by voice, hand, or ballot, at the will of the majority in attendance.
 No Executive Committee member may vote on any item which presents a real or perceived conflict of interest. - 1.6) The LCCoC Executive Committee will make every effort to have a diverse committee within the Executive Committee.